andygoldfinch/android-coursework-tracker/README.md

 <img src="screenshot_editActivity_edit_02.png" width="24%" />

 ## Features Used

-Main Activity
-- Display courseworks with a ListView widget
-- Switch used to toggle showing completed courseworks

-Add/Edit Activity
+Android GUI
+- Designed using Android Studio
+- Different activities are used for listing and creating/editing coursework
 - Custom menu buttons for save / delete shown in the action bar
-- DatePicker widget is used to select deadline dates
 - Hints shown in text fields
+- Switch used to toggle showing completed courseworks

 Database Storage
+- Uses a local SQLite database
-- Coursework stored in an SqLite database
+- Coursework stored in the database
-- User preferences (should completed courseworks be shown?) stored in the database
+- User preferences also stored in the database
 - Database queried using the Database class, extending SqLiteOpenHelper

 ## Widgets Used